cca-io/rescript-mui/documentation/docs/styles/installation.md

 ---
-title: Installation
+title: Styles PPX Installation
 ---

-First, add it to you dependencies using `npm` or `yarn`:
+First, add it to your dependencies using `npm` or `yarn`:

 ```bash
 yarn add rescript-material-ui-ppx